[[trackingImage]]

 Guatemala Hydroponics

-We have contributed $2,000 to the project, which will benefit a group of 28 indigenous women from Comalapa and their families, including approximately 25 children.
+We contributed $2,000 to the project, which will benefit a group of 28 indigenous women from Comalapa and their families, including approximately 25 children.
 The income generated from the sales of the produce will provide these women with an opportunity to break the cycle of poverty that many indigenous people in Guatemala face.

 Project Lead: Skip McCowan